-Fields of specialization serving as an ideological mirror and current political trends of the times has resulted in precisely the outcomes that Professor Whealey spells out.
-The demand for scholarly orientation was to a certain degree shaped not by what the students or even faculty senate wished, but what US government and private sector's contemporary needs/interests that college administrations invariably implement, no matter the lofty claims about academic freedom.
+Fields of specialization serving as an ideological mirror and current political trends of the times has resulted in predictable outcomes that every society finds itself in.
+For example, if the emphasis is on defense industry as it was with the USSR and US from WWII to the end of the Cold War, the result is that a disproportionate segment of academics - from mathematicians to chemists - would be influenced by that trend.
+The demand for scholarly orientation was to a certain degree shaped not by what the students or even faculty senate wished, but what government and private sector's contemporary needs/interests that college administrations invariably implement, no matter the lofty claims about academic freedom.

 As diplomatic historians, both Kissinger and Brzezinski were products of and both rose to become national security advisers through the Rockefeller family that employed them and was carrying on an FDR tradition of relying on academics for advice.
 Not just research centers, but many faculty slots in departments were funded for specific purposes, to say nothing of non-university research centers geared to attract and produce a pre-packaged product bought and paid for--a very determinist process for something so wedded to academic freedom.

 The preeminence of diplomatic history began to take a back seat in the aftermath of , and that was certainly the case when I was in graduate school and my professors made it clear that the specific field was "old hat," and that funding was available for fields with a anthropo-cultural or psycho-historical aspect, and a new area called "public history."